Calculate your multi-asset diversified portfolio's weighted compound annual growth rate (CAGR) and holding allocations.

 Asset Weight % = (Buy Value_i / Sum(Buy Value_i)) * 100

-This weighted approach guarantees that massive capital holdings contribute proportionately to the overall portfolio returns, while smaller, high-yielding speculative assets do not distort your actual aggregate CAGR.
+This weighted approach makes larger holdings contribute proportionately to overall portfolio returns, while smaller high-return positions do not distort your actual aggregate CAGR.

 If you have ₹90,000 in a debt fund yielding a 6% CAGR and ₹10,000 in a small-cap stock yielding a 40% CAGR, a simple average suggests a 23% CAGR.
 However, your actual portfolio is dominated by the debt fund, resulting in a true weighted return of only 9.4%.